Tempting Fate (2019 film): Plot

 Torn by guilt, Gabby immediately cuts off all contact with Matt, though soon she finds out she is pregnant.
 Claire recommends her to get an abortion, but she is unwilling to and instead tells Elliott the whole truth.
 Feeling betrayed by his wife's infidelity, he moves out of the house.
-Gabby tells her children the truth about her affair and pregnancy, which prompts the oldest daughter Olivia (Emilija Baranac) to move out too, though her youngest daughter is more supportive and decides to help her mom out.
+Gabby tells her daughters the truth about her affair and pregnancy, which prompts the older one, Olivia (Emilija Baranac), to move out too, though her younger daughter is more supportive and decides to help her mom out.
 Before long, Elliott announces to Gabby that he wants a divorce and will sell their house.
 Seeing her life fall apart, Gabby tries to make amends, and puts all of her energy into her furniture restoration to earn enough money to buy the house from Elliott.
 Despite her attempts to save their marriage, Elliott cannot forgive her and starts to date Trish (Lucia Walters), an acquaintance of Gabby.

 Shortly after, Gabby gives birth to a son, Henry.
 Olivia reconciles with her mother and moves back in to help her out with Henry.
 Gabby reconnects with Matt to give him an opportunity to meet his son.
 He is now happily dating another woman, Monroe (Rebecca Olson).
 Elliott, meanwhile, breaks off his relationship with Trish, and finally decides to give his marriage to Gabby another chance.
 In the end, all parties work out an agreement that Gabby and Elliott will raise Henry, while Matt meets with them once in a while.